PJK/haskell-pattern-matching/README.md

 Proof-of-concept implementation of the algorithm proposed by [Schrijvers, et al.](http://dl.acm.org/citation.cfm?id=2784748&CFID=628992486&CFTOKEN=93477105).

+Detects common issues with pattern definitions on the structural level and integrates the [Z3 SMT solver](https://github.com/Z3Prover/z3) to provide a semantic insight into guards.

 ## Build/Install/Run

 To build/install, you will need a copy of the repository: